KH-Kyle/LearningToPaint/README.md

 <li> Input styled target into the discriminator for calculation.
 </ol>

-After the brainstorm and experiments, we got some results.
-The first option did not converage well, it might because of the hyperparam or we did not have a good model architecture.
-For the second option, instead of training a new renderer with style transfer, we would simplely pass the output of the renderer into the style transfer model.
+After the brainstorming and experiments, we got some results:

+The first option did not converage well, it might because we didn't tune the hyperparameters well or we did not have a good model architecture.

+For the second option, instead of training a new renderer with style transfer, we would simplly pass the output of the renderer into the style transfer model.
 By doing this, it avoids the probability of model divergence and saves time.
 Training a new nerual renderer requrires high computational power.

 For the third method, the model did not coverage.
-We thought it should be the problem of the problem set-up.
+We thought the issue could reside in the problem set-up.
 Since learning from original image but comparing with styled iamge is too hard for model to learn.
 ### Visual Results
 | Target Image | Style Image | Output |
 |--------------|-------------|--------|
 |![Demo](./material/flowers.jpg)|![Demo](./material/feathers.jpg)|![Demo](./material/flower.gif)|
 |![Demo](./material/shenyang.jpg)|![Demo](./material/candy.jpg)|![Demo](./material/temple.gif)|
 |![Demo](./material/seattle.png)|![Demo](./material/wave.jpg)|![Demo](./material/seattle.gif)|

+### Cross-Section Result
+After experimenting the previous two extreme approaches, we were curious how our model with style transfer would perform when an image of a Chinese character is given to it.
+We attempted on that and here is the result:

+As shown in the picture, it indeed renders the given character using the given style.
+But the style is mostly demonstrated more in the background of the character, rather than the character itself.
+This is actully expected behavior, because a Chinese character does not have too much texture embed in the strokes.

+## Conclusion
+In this project, we experienced how to adapt an existing work that decompose a given image into a sequence of strokes to our specific tasks.
+We took two distinct approches to fully comprehend the original work.
+We first focused on enhancing the ability of the model to identify structures of a given image by modifying and training an agent that writes Chinese characters that mimics how a human would do so.
+Then we focused on enhancing the ability of the model to capture textures of the a given image and further apply different style transfers to the image.
+In order to do so, we incorperated another existing work on neural style transfer into our model so that on top of generating a sequence of strokes based on a given image, the agent renders those strokes using different styles based on another given image that supplies style information.
 ## Dataset
 - [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)